sonalisidana13/Cloud-Agnostic-File-Storage-Microservice/README.md

 Current tenant and upload behavior:

 - Every protected API request uses `X-API-Key`
-- A public demo endpoint can create a tenant and return an API key for frontend demos
+- Public demo endpoints can create tenants, list tenants, and return tenant-wise overview metrics for local/demo use
 - The React frontend stores the API key locally and sends it on API requests
+- The React frontend supports one-click tenant switching in demo mode
 - Uploads prefer direct browser-to-storage transfer and fall back to backend multipart upload if needed

+Current object key behavior:

+- New uploads use a tenant-first object key pattern:
+  `tenants/{tenantId}/files/{fileId}/{sanitizedOriginalFilename}`
+- The original filename is sanitized before storing it in the object key
+- Download, existence checks, and delete continue to work from the stored `fileKey`

 Current upload guardrails: